NaturalCycles/js-lib/readme.md

 Transpiled to Javascript with es2017 as target (can be reviewed to be repackaged as es2015 if needed).
 Uses `commonjs` module system (to be reviewed).

 Exported in `dist` folder, together with `*.dt` (to be checked if `*.js.map` is needed too or not).

-Versioned as `1.0.<CircleCI_IncrementalBuildNumber>`, each commit in `master` branch is automatically published with incremented version.

 `master` is production branch.